-In recent years, CBD and Delta 8, a milder alternative to traditional marijuana, have gained significant attention as potential solutions for pain, anxiety, and insomnia.
+In recent years, CBD and Delta 8, a milder alternative to traditional marijuana, have gained significant attention as potential solutions for pain.
 However, the regulatory landscape for these products remains uncertain, prompting Kentucky’s state agencies and congressional committees to seek public input on their potential regulation.

 Kentucky’s rich hemp history, once a leading producer before World War II, has struggled with overproduction, the pandemic’s disruptions, legal hurdles, limited federal oversight, and inadequate banking support.
 Delta 8, derived from non-psychoactive CBD, has emerged as a potential lifeline for individuals suffering from chronic pain.
 While medical marijuana won’t be legal in Kentucky until 2025, individuals with 21 qualifying medical conditions are currently allowed to possess up to eight ounces of medical marijuana, albeit with the nearest legal purchase point being in Illinois.

 Kentucky made a pioneering move on August 1st by becoming the first state to draft regulations specifically for Delta 8.
 This decision was spurred by a successful lawsuit filed by the Kentucky Hemp Association, asserting the legality of the product.
 A state law subsequently mandated guidelines to ensure it remained out of the hands of minors.

 However, some critics argue that certain aspects of the regulations put forth by the Cabinet for Health and Family Services are overly stringent.
 Hemp proponents believe that not all cannabinoids should be subjected to the same rigorous restrictions, as the level of regulation should align with a specific compound’s properties and potential risks.
 Furthermore, disparities in packaging and marketing regulations across states are causing complications in interstate sales.